ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“XML is not a language in the sense of a programming language any more than sketches on a napkin are a language.”— Charles Simonyi   ❞</i>
+<i>❝“Computer Science is no more about computers than astronomy is about telescopes.”— Edsger W. Dijkstra  ❞</i>
 <!--ENDS_HERE_QUOTE_README-->